LeonResearch/GraphComBO/README.md

 # Bayesian Optimization of Functions over Node Subsets in Graphs
-This is the repo for GraphComBO, a Bayesian optimization tool for optimizing black-box and expensive functions defined on a subset of nodes in graphs.
-The goal is to find the optimal subset within a limited number of queries (evaluations of the underlying function).
+This is the repo for GraphComBO, a Bayesian optimization tool for black-box and expensive functions defined over node subsets in graphs, where the goal is to find the optimal subset within a limited number of queries (evaluations of the underlying function).

 ### Search Animation
 <div align="center">